bwein-net/contao-bfv-elements/Readme.md

 # BFV Elements for Contao Open Source CMS

-This Bundle provies content elements for the widgets of Bayerischer Fussball Verband (https://www.bfv.de/).
+This Bundle provides content elements for the widgets of Bayerischer Fussball Verband (https://www.bfv.de/).

 ## Installation